mdn/content/files/en-us/glossary/web3/index.md

   - Glossary
   - Infrastructue
 ---
-Web3 is a web controled by the people through a blockchain; making them nearly imossibe to be controlled by a governmet or comany.
+Web3 is a web controlled by the people through a blockchain; making them nearly impossible to be controlled by a government or company.
 They also have a currency for the blockchain they use.

 For example:
 - [Uniswap](https://uniswap.org) a web3 appthat allows you to swap one cryptocurrency for another and provide liquidity for cryptocurrency.